Big Joe finds a lost treasure of rock n roll history

-No, not that Holy Grail, not the one from ancient times from Mesopotamia, no, it was a handwritten notebook of lyrics from Doc Pomus.
-Doc Pomus wrote some of the biggest hits in rock and roll history including; Save the Last Dance For Me, This Magic Moment, Elvis’ Viva Las Vegas, Surrender, Marie's the Name of His Latest Flame, Hushabye, Teenager in Love and so many more.
+As my life moves on my experiences are many and I’m very fortunate that most have a deep impact on a very important part of my life, music.
+One of my favorite experiences that had a major impact on me is the night I held the handwritten notebook of lyrics from Doc Pomus.
+Doc Pomus wrote some of the biggest hits in rock and roll history including; Save the Last Dance For Me, This Magic Moment, Elvis’s Viva Las Vegas, Surrender, Maries the Name of His Latest Flame, Hushabye, Teenager in Love and so many more.

 Pat Kenny owned at one time both The Bitter End and Kenny’s Castaways, both on Bleeker Street just a couple of doors down from each other.
 He would eventually sell The Bitter End but kept Kenny’s Castaways.
 Pat Kenny was an Irish immigrant who loved music and built these two clubs that featured some up-and-coming talent.

 Talent like Bob Dylan, Bruce Springsteen, Peter, Paul and Mary, Billy Crystal, David Brenner, Patti Smith, The New York Dolls, George Carlin, Lady Gaga and so many other legends were all part of the fabric of The Bitter End and Kenny’s Castaways.